(Back to intro page)

 Master portfolio – for child

-This section examines master investment portfolios for investors looking for a portfolio for a child.
+This section examines master investment portfolios for investors looking for a portfolio for a child in the UK.

 Investing for kids should typically have a long term outlook; the ‘Adventurous’ portfolios will often be appropriate.
 That being said, putting money away ‘for university’ is less long term than a 30 year old putting money away ‘for retirement’.